matheuscscp/gke-metadata-server/README.md

 Prefer using annotations since they are less impactful than labels to the cluster.
-Unfortunately, as of July 2024, most cloud providers support customizing only labels in node pool templates, and some don't even support any customization of labels or annotations at all.
-It's up to you how you annotate your Nodes.
+Unfortunately, as of July 2024, most cloud providers support customizing only labels in node pool templates, and some don't even support this kind of customization at all.
+It's up to you how you annotate/label your Nodes.

-You may also simply assign a Google Service Account to the Kubernetes ServiceAccount of the emulator and use it for all the Pods running on the host network of the cluster through the Helm Chart value `config.googleServiceAccount`. *But be careful, try to avoid using shared identities!*
+You may also simply assign a Google Service Account to the Kubernetes ServiceAccount of the emulator and use it for all the Pods of the cluster that are running on the host network.
+This can be done through the Helm Chart value `config.googleServiceAccount`.
+*But be careful and try to avoid using shared identities like this!
+This is obviously dangerous!*

 ### The `iptables` rules

-***Attention:*** The `iptables` rules installed in mutated Pods redirect outbound traffic in the network namespace of the Pod targeting 169.254.169.254:80 to the emulator port.
-If you are using similar tools or equivalent Workload Identity features of managed Kubernetes from other clouds, *this configuration may have a direct conflict with other such tools and features.* Especially when mutating Pods that will run on the host network, *these `iptables` rules will be installed on the network namespace of the Node!*
+***Attention:*** The `iptables` rules installed in the network namespace of mutated Pods will redirect outbound traffic targeting `169.254.169.254:80` to the emulator port on the Node.
+If you are using similar tools or equivalent Workload Identity features of managed Kubernetes from other clouds, *this configuration may have a direct conflict with other such tools or features.* It's a common practice among cloud providers using this endpoint to implement such features.
+Especially when mutating Pods that will run on the host network, *the rules will be installed on the network namespace of the Node!*
 Please be sure to know what you are doing when using this tool inside complex environments.

-An alternative to avoid messing with the network stack of your Pods is to add an init container that downloads the Google Credential Configuration targeting the Node IP address and emulator port directly rather than `metadata.google.internal:80` and runs `gcloud auth login`, see the second container example in the [test Pod](./k8s/test-pod.yaml).
-If you choose this alternative, you can disable the `MutatingWebhook` feature by setting `config.mutatingWebhook.enabled` to `false` in the Helm Chart values.
-This will also eliminate the need for the `cert-manager` dependency.

 ## Disclaimer